Learn Your Foot Arch Type With The Wet Test

 How Else Can I Tell If I Have High Arches?

-In addition to footprint test, you’ll know you have high arches if you experience pain the heel and ball of your foot, especially after running or other high impact sports, since high arches mean your feet have a harder time absorbing impact.
+In addition to footprint test, you likely have high arches if you experience pain in the heel and ball of your foot, especially after running or other high impact sports, since high arches mean your feet have a harder time absorbing impact.
 High arches are much less common than flat feet, but supporting your high arch is no less important!

 More signs you have flat feet include feet that tire easily when standing, aches and pains localized in the arch and heel of your feet, and swelling on the undersides of your feet.
-Another telltale sign of flat feet is that standing on your toes may be quite difficult, because of the arch required for this movement.
+Another telltale sign of flat feet is that standing on your toes may be quite difficult.

 How Else Can I Test Pronation?

 If you’re worried you have flat feet and pronate when you walk or run, try the following tests: